pubino/umbracast/README.md

 # UmbraCast

-UmbraCast generates a web page of links for students to share their screens with a presenter, powered by [VDO.ninja](https://vdo.ninja).
+UmbraCast generates a web page of links for students to quickly and easily share their screens.
+Powered by [VDO.ninja](https://vdo.ninja).

 ## Features